STUDENT SERVICES

 Disability Resource Center

-The mission of the Disability Resource Center (DRC) is to promote equal educational opportunities and a welcoming academic, physical, and social environment for students with disabilities at the University of Georgia.
+The mission of the Disability Resource Center (DRC) is to advance equal educational access in the programs, activities, and services of the University of Georgia through communication, advocacy, and partnerships, and by providing reasonable accommodations for students with disabilities.
 It seeks to eliminate both physical and attitudinal barriers that may exist on campus and to promote inclusion for students with disabilities in accordance with the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973, and Section 508 of the Rehabilitation Act, as amended in 1998.

-The DRC coordinates a variety of academic accommodations and support services to provide equal access to University programs and activities.
+The Disability Resource Center, a department within the Division of Student Affairs, coordinates a variety of academic accommodations and support services to provide equal access to University programs and activities.
 Students served have a physical, cognitive, or psychological impairment that substantially limits major life activities.
 Types of disabilities commonly found among college students are both visible and hidden.
-Examples may include: attention deficit hyperactivity disorders, blind and low vision, chronic illnesses, deaf and hard of hearing, learning disabilities, mobility impairments, psychological disabilities, and traumatic brain injuries.
+Examples may include: attention deficit hyperactivity disorders, blind and low vision, chronic illnesses, deaf and hard of hearing, learning disabilities, mobility impairments, psychological disabilities, autism spectrum disorder, and traumatic brain injuries.

 Home of the Assistive Technology Lab, the DRC has state-of-the-art adaptive computer equipment and software specifically designed for people with disabilities.
-The DRC also houses an Alternative Media Center, which provides books in alternate formats to students with print disabilities and captions videos for use in classes.
+The Alternative Media Center provides accessible versions of textbooks and class readings for students with print-related disabilities and captioned videos for use in class.
+The Accommodated Testing Office proctors exams for students with accommodations.

-To qualify for services, students need to complete an intake packet and provide current documentation supporting their disability-related accommodations from a qualified professional (see specific criteria on website).
-For more information on eligibility and services, please call 706-542-8719 (voice), 706-542-8778 (TTY), or visit us on the web at www.drc.uga.edu.
+To qualify for services, students need to complete an intake packet and provide current documentation supporting their disability-related accommodations from a qualified professional.
+Specific criteria can be found on the DRC website: https://drc.uga.edu/.

 To the Top